couds/react-bulma-components/README.md

 ```

 **Why we do this instead of using** [React.forwardRef](https://reactjs.org/docs/forwarding-refs.html)?
 The forwardRef wrap the component into another one, because this is a library for wrapping the Bulma Framework cause an overhead and a lot of noise on the component tab of the React Dev Tools.

-## Documentation

-You can find the documentation in https://react-bulma.dev/storybook

-Some components may vary the api/naming convention with the Bulma Docs.
-Please refer to each stories in the Storybook to see how each component could be used (you can find the source code of the story on the tab `Story` on the bottom panel